Research Grants for Graduate Students

 Reimbursement for money spent prior to the award

 Proposals will be reviewed by the Research Projects Advisory Board (RPAB), a faculty committee of the Graduate Council.
-In recommending proposals for funding, the RPAB considers the following criteria:
+In recommending proposals for funding, the RPAB committee considers the following criteria:

 * The ranking by the Department Chair.